microsoft/MinecraftCodex/README.md

 The Codex model being used in this sample has never seen the SimulatedPlayer API we're asking it to use (it's a new API that wasn't in its training set).
 In order to get the model to use the SimulatedPlayer API, we need to engineer prompts that give the model examples of the kinds of commands it will receive and the kind of code it should write.
 From just a few Natual Language to Code examples, we can use the model to generate new code from new commands.

 We coax the correct code and natural language out of Codex through a discipline called prompt engineering.
 Large Language Models like GPT-3 and Codex are trained to guess the next word in a sentence, or more generally, the next token in a sequence.
 They can do this continuously to genereate whole sentences, paragraphs, lines of code and functions.
 To coax very specific code out of the models, it's best to give prompts that convey our intent and give examples of what we're looking for.

+Please note: The NPC capabilities are limited to abilities in the capabilities of the SimulatedPlayer API, along with some extra capabilities we gave it.
+It can walk, chat with you, walk around, look at you, follow you, mine blocks, and craft items (etc.) It can't currently use visual cues about the world around it or handle capabilities outside of the API spec.
+You can code new behaviors yourself and alter the prompts to enable the bot to do what you would like, and we encourage you to do so!

 In the `codexPrompt` folder, you'll find the prompts used to give the model examples.
 You'll notice that the prompts have some general context, and are modelled as a series of comments (natural language) and code: